What's happened

 How we got here

 South Sudanese nationals have been eligible for TPS since 2011 due to ongoing conflict and humanitarian crises.
-The Trump administration announced plans to end the protections, citing improved conditions, but critics argue the country remains unsafe.
-The legal challenge, led by immigrant groups, seeks to prevent deportations while the case proceeds.
+The Trump administration announced plans to end these protections, citing improved conditions, but critics argue the country remains unsafe.
+The legal challenge and court order have temporarily halted the termination, highlighting ongoing debates over immigration policy and foreign relations.

 Go deeper